jadelynx912/460-labs/README.md

 ## <a name="help">Help!</a>

-If at any point you need help with setting all this up, feel free to reach out to [caolei@arizona.edu](mailto:caolei@arizona.edu).
+If at any point you need help with setting all this up, feel free to reach out to [xinyuguo@arizona.edu](mailto:xinyuguo@arizona.edu).

 [gitbook]: http://git-scm.com/book/en/Getting-Started-Installing-Git